ALCOHOL

 If someone exhibits ANY of these signs, call 911 immediately!

-- Vomiting while unconscious or semi-unconscious
+- Throwing up while unconscious

-- Slow or irregular breathing; difficulty breathing
+- Erratic or slow breathing

 Medical Amnesty